conala-corpus/conala-corpus.github.io/README.md

 ------------ | -------------
 question_id | Id of the Stack Overflow question intent | Natural Language intent (i.e., the title of a Stack Overflow question) rewritten_intent | Crowdsourced revised intents that try to better reflect the full meaning of the code, typically done by incorporating variable names and function arguments that appeared in the code into the intent.
-This may be useful for fine-grained language-to-code tasks like code generation, so we provide it as well. snippet | A code snippet that implements the intent
+This may be useful for fine-grained language-to-code tasks like code generation snippet | A code snippet that implements the intent

 The dataset is avaiable [here](conala_annotations.zip).